pieterclaerhout/go-james/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/pieterclaerhout/go-james)](https://goreportcard.com/report/github.com/pieterclaerhout/go-james) [![Documentation](https://godoc.org/github.com/pieterclaerhout/go-james?status.svg)](http://godoc.org/github.com/pieterclaerhout/go-james) [![License](https://img.shields.io/badge/license-Apache%20v2-orange.svg)](https://github.com/pieterclaerhout/go-james/raw/master/LICENSE) [![GitHub Version](https://badge.fury.io/gh/pieterclaerhout%2Fgo-james.svg)](https://badge.fury.io/gh/pieterclaerhout%2Fgo-james) [![GitHub issues](https://img.shields.io/github/issues/pieterclaerhout/go-james.svg)](https://github.com/pieterclaerhout/go-james/issues)

-James is your butler and helps you to create, build, test and run your Go projects
+James is your butler and helps you to create, build, test and run your [Go](https://golang.org) projects.

+When you often create new apps using [Go](https://golang.org), it quickly becomes annoying when you realize all the steps it takes to configure the basics.
+You need to manually create the source files, version info requires more steps to be injected into the executable, using [Visual Studio Code](https://code.visualstudio.com) requires you to manually setup the tasks you want to run…

+Using the `go-james` tool, you can automate and streamline this process.
+The tool will take care of initializing your project, running your project, building it and running the tests.

 <!-- TOC depthFrom:2 -->